ets/tap-spreadsheets-anywhere/README.md

-# tap-smart-csv
+# tap-spreadsheets-anywhere

 This is a [Singer](https://singer.io) tap that reads data from files accessible from any [smart_open](https://github.com/RaRe-Technologies/smart_open) supported transport and produces JSON-formatted data following the [Singer spec](https://github.com/singer-io/getting-started/blob/master/SPEC.md).
 This tap is developed for compatibility with [Meltano](https://meltano.com/).

 ## How to use it

-`tap-smart-csv` works together with any other [Singer Target](https://singer.io) to move data from any [smart_open](https://github.com/RaRe-Technologies/smart_open) supported transport to any target destination. [smart_open](https://github.com/RaRe-Technologies/smart_open) supports a wide range of transport options out of the box, including:
+`tap-spreadsheets-anywhere` works together with any other [Singer Target](https://singer.io) to move data from any [smart_open](https://github.com/RaRe-Technologies/smart_open) supported transport to any target destination. [smart_open](https://github.com/RaRe-Technologies/smart_open) supports a wide range of transport options out of the box, including:

 - S3
+- local directories (file://)
 - HTTP, HTTPS (read-only)
 - SSH, SCP and SFTP
 - WebHDFS
 - GCS
 - Azure Blob Storage

+Multiple individual files with the same schema can be configured & ingested into the same "Table" for processing.

 ### Compression
 smart_open allows reading and writing gzip and bzip2 files.
 They are transparently handled over HTTP, S3, and other protocols, too, based on the extension of the file being opened.